Materials Research Foundations / MRF

 Volume 6: Radiation Effects in Silicon Carbide

-The book reviews the most interesting, in the author’s opinion, publications concerned with radiation defects formed in 6H-, 4H-, and 3C-SiC under irradiation with electrons, neutrons, and some kinds of ions.
-At the beginning, the SiC electrical parameters making this material promising for application in modern electronics are discussed.
+The book reviews the most interesting research concerned with radiation defects formed in 6H-, 4H-, and 3C-SiC under irradiation with electrons, neutrons, and some kinds of ions.
+The electrical parameters that make SiC a promising material for applications in modern electronics are discussed in detail.

 Volume 5: New Polymeric Composite Materials